enadol/fbjsonrobot/README.md

 ## But first, check and/or adapt the code according to your needs (league, file names, paths, etc)

+## NEW (26.08.2019) Completes all the process to SQLITE in repository blproject via a batch file (redir.bat)

 ## NEW (08.2019): Access through url to the raw .txt file (https://raw.githubusercontent.com/openfootball/de-deutschland/master/2019-20/1-bundesliga.txt), thus no need to download 1.bundesliga.txt anymore.
 Script createtext.py generates a new .txt file (core.txt) with cumulative, dynamic output depending on the MD's advance. core.txt is now used to generate bundesliga.json, and...

 ## * JSOn output is now "pretty printed"